Pan-STARRS Photometric and Astrometric Calibration: Real-time Calibration

 \subsection{Real-time Photometric Calibration}

-After the astrometric calibration has finished, the photometric calibration is performed by \code{psastro}.
+After the astrometric calibration has finished, the photometric calibration is performed by \ippprog{psastro}.
 When the reference stars are loaded, the apparent magnitude in the filter of interest is also loaded.
 Stars for which the reference magnitude is brighter than (\grizy) = (19, 19, 18.5, 18.5, 17.5) are used to determine the zero points by comparison with the instrumental magnitudes.
 For the PV3 analysis, an outlier-rejecting median is used to measure the zero point.
-For early versions of the analysis, when the reference catalog used synthetic magnitudes, it was necessary to search for the blue edge of the distribution: the synthetic magnitude poorly predicted the magnitudes of stars in the presence of significant extinction or for the very red stars, making the blue edge somewhat more reliable.
-Note that we do not include an airmass correction in this zero point analysis: the airmass correction is folded into the observed zero point.
+For early versions of the real-time analysis, when the reference catalog used synthetic magnitudes, it was necessary to search for the blue edge of the distribution: the synthetic magnitude poorly predicted the magnitudes of stars in the presence of significant extinction or for the very red stars, making the blue edge somewhat more reliable as a reference than the mean.
+Once the calibration was based on a reference catalog generated from \PSONE\ photometry, this methods was no longer needed.
+Note that we do not fit for the airmass slope in this analysis.
+The nominal airmass slope is used for each filter; any deviation from the nominal value is effectively folded into the observed zero point.
 The zero point may be measured separately for each chip or as a single value for the entire exposure; the latter option was used for the PV3 analysis.